 The new Cook's Illustrated Chocolate Chip Cookies recipe is not so new anymore!
-It's originally adapted from the May/June 2009 issue of Cook's, and since then it has become a beloved recipe of many.
-Lots of people have created new variations including the Bon Appetit recipe which is similar, but slightly softer.
+It's originally adapted from the May/June 2009 issue of Cook's, and since then it has become a beloved recipe.
+Lots of people have created new brown butter variations including the Bon Appetit recipe which is similar, but slightly softer.
 Some might say less reliable than this one, but I love the BA version too.
 This original version is still VERY good if you follow the directions.
-The recipe is also very convenient because it calls for melted butter which you just stir with the other ingredients.
+The recipe is also convenient because it calls for melted butter which you just stir with the other ingredients.

 These cookie are dark, thick, and have a very faint toffee flavor.
-They have an excellent texture and are thick and sturdy.
 The flavor of the cookies is good, but for some reason I always felt it could be a tiny bit better.
 Sometimes people add soy sauce to chocolate chip cookies for umami, so at one point I tried doing the same thing by adding a hint of coconut aminos.
 It still didn't quite do the trick, but it was a fun test.
 Maybe I'm just being too picky.
 The cookies are still very good.

 - If you are out of dark brown sugar, replace about 5 to 8 grams of the light brown sugar with 5 to 8 grams molasses.
 I do this all the time and think it makes the cookies better.